-Consumer group Impact on peak demand and future price increases F Pricing prog rammes to signal peak demand 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Residential ntial High - main contributor to peak Residential TOU Refine and transition to new pricing methodology consumers demand Residential TOU Flexibility services High - future contributor to peak Managed EV & battery charging tariff & DER demand Develop prices for flexibility services Small/medium commercial Currently low - expected to increase to medium with DER aggregation Refine and transition to new pricing methodology Large commercial Low - cost-reflective prices & contribution policy in place Develop and transition to new pricing methodology
+Consumer Impact on peak demand and future price increases Pricing programmes to signal peak demand group 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 Residential High - main contributor to peak Recidential TOLL Refine and transition to new pricing methodology ew consumers demand Residential 100 Residential TOU Flexibility services & High - future contributor to peak demand EV & Battery ToU tariffs Managed EV & battery charging tariff DER Develop prices for flexibility services Small/medium commercial Currently low - expected to increase to medium with DER aggregation Refine and transition to new pricing methodology Large commercial Low - cost-reflective prices & contribution policy in place Develop and transition to new pricing methodology

-In 2018, WELL completed the first phase of the Pricing Roadmap by trialling cost reflective electric vehicle (EV) prices and then introducing Time of Use (ToU) prices for EV and household battery system consumers.
+In 2018, WELL completed the first phase of the Pricing Roadmap by trialling cost-reflective electric vehicle (EV) prices and then introducing Time of Use (ToU) prices for EV and household battery system consumers.
 In 2019, WELL widened the eligibility for ToU prices to all residential consumers, offering it to retailers as an optional price category.
 From 1 April 2021, we then applied ToU to all residential consumers.

-In 2023 our joint Resi-Flex programme with Orion started the development of prices for residential flexibility services, including the development of a commercial framework and different pricing options.
-Updates on specific aspects of the programme can be found at:
+In 2023, WELL commenced its joint Resi-Flex project with Orion to begin exploring commercial mechanisms for residential flexibility services, including consideration of different pricing options.